SuhasPalani/CS525-ADO/assign1_storage_manager/group_11_copy/README.md

 Description: The opened page file is closed using this method.
 Parameters Used:  File Handle :fHandle

 Function Name: destroyPageFile()
-Author: Rashmi Venkatesh Topannavar
+Author: Uday Venkatesha
-Description: This function deletes the page file, Parameters : File name
+Description: This function is used to delete the page file, Parameters : File name

 *********************************
     TEST CASES: